emrtunali/emrtunali/README.md

 🔭 **What I'm up to**

-- 📚 Studying Software Engineering at [Istanbul Ticaret Univercity].
+- 📚 Studying Computer Programmer at [Istanbul Ticaret Univercity].
 - 💻 Taking various programming courses and working on hands-on projects.
 - 🎓 Exploring the world of software development through internships and personal projects.